EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - In the `Legend Items`, right mouse click on the title of dataset, and click 'Hidden'
 > - Double click on the ramp title 'Band 1:...' - this will take you into an editing widget
-> - Replace the text with the legend title to reflect the values of the ramp e.g. 'Suitability'
+> - Replace the text with the legend title to reflect the values of the ramp 'Suitability'
 > - Now, double click on the vertical ramp itself
 > - In `Minimum` and `Maximum`, enter the required values
+>   -  min: Unsuitable
+>   -  max: Suitable
+> - Click back to return to the main panel
 > - Expand `Fonts and Text Formatting` and click on the `Item font` - change this 8

 Let's amend the symbol size